-- 2.1 'Decisions' means those decisions of the Parties delegated from time to time to the EKJAC to discharge. - 2.2 'A shared service' means a service delivering functions as agreed by two or more of the Parties. - 2.3 'The combined administrative area' means the local government areas of the city and district authority Parties combined. - 2.4 'The Parties' means the authorities listed above. - 2.5 'Voting Member' means the appointed elected members of each of the Parties. - 2.6 'Host Authority' means the local authority appointed by the Parties under these arrangements to lead on a specified matter or function as set out in paragraphs 14 and 19.
+- 2.1 'Decisions' means those decisions of the Parties delegated from time to time to the EKSC to discharge. - 2.2 'A shared service' means a service delivering functions as agreed by all of the Parties. - 2.3 'The combined administrative area' means the local government areas of the city and district authority Parties combined. - 2.4 'The Parties' means the authorities listed above. - 2.5 'Voting Member' means the appointed elected members of each of the Parties. - 2.6 'Host Authority' means the local authority appointed by the Parties under these arrangements to administer these operating arrangements and to facilitate the holding of meetings of EKSC.